This Salmon Carpaccio is made with fresh salmon, lemon, shallots, dill, capers and a homemade mustard dressing.

 - Crostini

-See recipe card for Salmon Carpaccio quantities.
+See recipe card for Salmon Carpaccio with Capers and Shallots quantities.

 In a food processor or blender, add the mustard, red wine vinegar, fresh lemon juice, olive oil, garlic and pulse until smooth.